kabirferro/dunebox-packages/README.md

 ## 📦 What's inside

-Apache · PHP 5.4 / 7.4 / 8.2 / 8.3 / 8.5 · MySQL · Redis · Mailpit · phpMyAdmin · phpRedisAdmin — all open source or freeware.
-Git, Node.js, Python and Composer can be added with one click from the wizard or the Settings.
+Apache (or nginx) · PHP 5.4 / 7.4 / 8.2 / 8.3 / 8.5 · MySQL — with PostgreSQL and MongoDB optional · Redis · Mailpit · phpMyAdmin · phpRedisAdmin — all open source or freeware.
+Git, Node.js, Python, Composer and FFmpeg can be added (and removed) with one click from the wizard or the Settings.

 ---